angular/angular/aio/content/guide/forms-overview.md

 ## Form validation

 Validation is an integral part of managing any set of forms.
 Whether you’re checking for required fields or querying an external API for an existing username, Angular provides a set of built-in validators as well as the ability to create custom validators.
 With reactive forms, custom validators are functions that receive a control to validate.
-Because template-driven forms are tied to directives, custom validator directives wrap validation functions to use it in a template.
+Because template-driven forms are tied to directives, custom validator directives wrap validation functions so that the template can use them.

 For more on form validation, see the [Form Validation](guide/form-validation) guide.